Hi-Angel/notes-backup/vmware.md

 * vague and useless errors.
 One example "insufficient resources" upon starting up a VM, which has only one reason documented: lack of RAM.
 So you go check your RAM, you find that everything's alright, you conclude it's a bug in vsphere/ESXi.
 Well, it turns out there may be other reasons as well, such as passthrough of a SR-IOV NIC while a limit is reached, but vsphere won't tell you anything besides the two words "insufficient resources", both in the logs and via API.

+# ESXi cons

+* terminal:
+  * lacks many standard utilities like `lsblk`
+  * what's available is implemented via `busybox` *(expect jumping through the hoops whenever you have to use terminal)*
+  * history gets lost on reboot

 # ESXi

 ## Passing through devices